wplib/box-docs/mkdocs/glossary.md

 contain all the information required for WPLib Box to completely recreate a working local development environment for its Project.
 As such, `project.json` files are typically version controlled and easily shared by team members.

-More specifically, a Project has an [Ad-hoc Stack](#ad-hoc-stack) that identifies the [Components](#component) that WPLib Box will run and/or make available when the project is _activated_.
-This ad-hoc stack is declared in the `project.json` file.
+More specifically, a Project has an [Project Stack](#project-stack) that identifies the [Components](#component) that WPLib Box will run and/or make available when the project is _activated_.
+This project stack is declared in the `project.json` file.

 ### Base Projects Directory